martinnguyen06/martinnguyen06/README.md

 </div>

 ## Projects
-- Detection Lab
+- Building a SOC Automation for Mimikatz Detection
-- SOC Automation Project
+- Home Cybersecurity Lab for Telemetry Analysis